 Continuous testing is the process of executing automated tests as part of the software delivery pipeline to obtain immediate feedback on the business risks associated with a software release.
 Given below are some typical real-world scenarios where Continuous Testing could have saved the day.

 Alice owns a bookstore downtown.
 To manage a busy lifestyle, Alice embraces ecommerce.
 On a typical day, she uses an online service to book a cab ride to work.
-En route, she orders groceries online and pays for it through digital wallet, she plans her holidays by researching airfares and hotels.
+Enroute, she orders groceries online and pays for it through a digital wallet.
+She plans her holidays by researching airfares and hotels.
 If she experiences an unreliable, slow or hard-to-use site, she quickly abandons it and takes her business elsewhere.
 She also uses social networking to tell her story to others!

 With year-over-year double-digit growth in ecommerce, no company can afford alienating millions of Alice-style shoppers.
-Yet it happens, frequently during the busiest shopping season when a retailer has the most to lose.
-For example, on Black Friday 2014 a traffic surge took down the website of the world’s largest consumer electronics company.
+Yet, this is a frequent phenomenon during busy shopping seasons when a retailer has the most to lose.
+For example, on Black Friday 2014, a traffic surge took down the website of the world’s largest consumer electronics company.
 The crash caused bad publicity on social media sites, lost sales and a drop in share value.

-Setbacks like these can be avoided with continuous, automated testing methods.
-In fact, winning Alice’s loyalty requires new and efficient testing approaches that evaluate:
+Setbacks like these can be avoided with continuous testing, functional testing and automated testing methods.
+In fact, winning the loyalty of people like Alice requires new and efficient testing approaches that evaluate: